 Able Seaman (Deckhand)

-As a member of the deck department, an Able-Bodied Seaman (AB) or “experienced” Deckhand has a varied role onboard a tug.
-They are, by virtue of their experience, a Deckhand which is knowledgeable and understanding of the way of the sea and could hand, reef and steer if needed.
+As a member of the deck department, an Able-Bodied Seaman (AB), or “experienced” deckhand, has a varied role onboard a tug.
+They are considered a deckhand which is knowledgeable and understanding of the way of the sea.

 The Deckhand’s duties include standing watch, where they will assist the Officer in Charge of the Navigation Watch in steering the vessel.
-They are qualified to serve as a “lookout” and are an extra set of trained eyes in the pilothouse.
-Onboard towing vessels, they assist the Officer of the Navigation Watch, handle and make up lines for towing and mooring.
-They perform general seamanship duties: splicing lines; rigging fendering; and performing routine deck maintenance, including chipping and painting.
+They are qualified to serve as a “lookout” and are an extra set of trained eyes in the wheelhouse.
+When on board towing vessels, they assist the Officer in Charge of Navigation Watch, handle and make up lines for towing and mooring.
+They perform general seamanship duties: splicing lines; and performing routine deck maintenance, including chipping and painting.
 Senior ABs who are looking to gain an Officer endorsement must also stand watch in the pilothouse.
 Deckhands must be capable of working on the deck in adverse weather conditions and be able to perform physical tasks.

 Wiper/ Oiler (Deck Engine Utility)